vmsmith/vmsmith.github.io/content/tag-index/_index.md

 summary: "Categories and their associated tags, organized for clarity."
 ---

 This page lists categories and their associated tags.
+The organizing principle is George Miller's 1956 article, "[The Magical Number Seven, Plus or Minus Two](https://en.wikipedia.org/wiki/The_Magical_Number_Seven,_Plus_or_Minus_Two)."
+This informs the number of categories, and the number of tags in each category.

 Tags are kept intentionally sparse and high-leverage to support search, organization, and cross-referencing across the Moneypenny project.